You might already be invested in AI, even if you don’t own tech stocks

 Artificial intelligence (AI) has grabbed investors’ interest.
 They’ve seen the wide range of applications for AI technology across businesses, and have invested in the software and hardware companies leading AI innovation.

-That excitement has been loudest around technology stocks, but AI’s value actually goes beyond tech companies.
+That excitement has been loudest around technology stocks, but AI’s value goes beyond tech companies.
 Even if you don’t own any technology stocks or ETFs, you might already be invested in companies using AI to make their businesses more efficient and deliver value for shareholders.

-AI impact at Nike
+AI impact at PepsiCo

 Why AI goes beyond tech